datmt/spring-boot-demo-english/demo-admin/admin-server/README.md

 # spring-boot-demo-admin-server

-> 本 demo 主要演示了如何搭建一个 Spring Boot Admin 的服务端项目，可视化展示自己客户端项目的运行状态。
+> This demo mainly demonstrates how to build a Spring Boot Admin server-side project and visualize the running status of your client project.

 ## pom.xml